 NexSpy Safe Zones are designed for that parent-first approach—meaningful alerts for the places that matter, used transparently and within lawful guardianship.

-If you own multiple Apple devices, your location might be shared from the “wrong” device.
+If you own multiple apple devices, your location might be shared from the “wrong” device.
 Confirm which device is set to share your location and switch it if needed.

 Location updates can lag if the phone is offline, in low power mode, or has weak signal.
 Ask them to connect to Wi-Fi or cellular and ensure their phone has enough battery.